-The consolidated financial statements of the Corporation of the Town of Shelburne are the representation of management.
+The consolidated financial statements of the Corporation of the Town of Shelburne (the "Town") are the representation of management and approved by Council.
 They have been prepared in accordance with accounting principles established by the Public Sector Accounting Board of Chartered Professional Accountants Canada.